 mkdir -p /etc/nginx/ssl/pageseeder cp mydomain.key /etc/nginx/ssl/pageseeder/ cp mydomain.crt /etc/nginx/ssl/pageseeder/

 nginx.conf file as described in Configuring a proxy and restart the nginx service.

-If you are not using a proxy like Nginx and your website port is larger than 1024 (e.g. 8443) you can configure Tomcat to use SSL is as follows:
+If you are not using a proxy like Nginx and your website port is larger than 1024 (e.g. 8443), you can configure Tomcat to use SSL as follows: